sap-tutorials/Tutorials/tutorials/btp-cf-buildpacks-python-create/btp-cf-buildpacks-python-create.md

   - How to run authorization checks for your app

-This tutorial will guide you through creating and setting up a simple Python application by using the Cloud Foundry Command Line Interface ( **cf CLI**).
+This tutorial will guide you through creating and setting up a simple Python application by using cf CLI.
 You will start by building and deploying a Web application that returns sample data – a **Hello World!** message, and then invoking this app through another one - a Web microservice (application router).

 ---